cicsdev/cics-java-osgi-link/README.md

 ## Running
-There are several type of link this sample demostrates.
+There are two types of link this sample demonstrates.
 * To run the channel link example, run the `MCLC` transaction.
-This runs the `CDEVMCLC` program, which links to the `CDEVMCTC` with channels and containers.
+This runs the `CDEVMCLC` program, which links to the `CDEVMCTC` program with channels and containers.
-* To run the commarea link example, run the `MCLM` transaction.
-This runs the `CDEVMCLM` program, which links to the `CDEVMCTM` with a commarea.
+* To run the COMMAREA link example, run the `MCLM` transaction.
+This runs the `CDEVMCLM` program, which links to the `CDEVMCTM` program with a COMMAREA.

 ## License
 This project is licensed under [Eclipse Public License - v 2.0](LICENSE).